 Open Access (OA) publishing is a publishing model where non-subscription-based journals charge a fee to authors or institutions to publish their material and make it immediately available to the public.
 Many of these publishers are legitimate, many with excellent journal impact metrics.
 However, with the rise in OA publishing, there has been an increase in predatory publishers who abuse the open access author-pays model for their own profit.
-This is a fast growing industry and can cause problems for academics by (among other things) permanently damaging their reputations!
+Keep reading below to see what you can do.

 Cabells Journalytics & Predatory Reports - Medicine